 Months of entry

-The Philosophy, Politics and Economics of Health MA aims to equip students with the skills necessary to play an informed role in debates concerning distributive justice and health.
-It explores the central ethical, economic and political problems facing health policy in the UK and abroad, especially in relation to social justice.
+The Philosophy, Politics and Economics of Health MA aims to equip students with the skills necessary to play an informed role in debates concerning equity and health.
+It explores the central ethical, economic and political problems facing health policy in the UK and globally, especially in relation to social justice.

 This MA is the only Master's programme in the world of its type.
 The compulsory modules provide necessary core skills, while the wide range of options enables students to further their own particular interests.

-UCL is at the forefront of research in interdisciplinary health and applied philosophy, through units such as the Centre for Philosophy, Justice and Health, the Health Humanities Centre, the Institute for Global Health and the Institute of Health Equity.
+UCL is at the forefront of interdisciplinary research and teaching in philosophy, health humanities and global health.
 The programme draws on highly regarded researchers in a range of UCL departments, and students benefit by instruction from some of the leaders in their fields.

 Course contact details